 At present, the world is currently experiencing significant health problems.
 An example would be the United States ranking ninth in life expectancy among developed nations in the world.
 A huge chunk of healthcare expenditures are reserved for chronic disease treatment.
 Workplaces have reduced productivity due to people having chronic health problems.

 Medical experts believe that diseases are very much linked to a person’s diet.
-In the past, most diseases (type II Diabetes Mellitus, stroke and cancer) were believed to have been caused by gene mutations.
+In the past, people commonly believed that gene mutations caused most diseases, including type II Diabetes Mellitus, stroke, and cancer.
 Today, these mutations are part of a network of biological dysfunction and the food we eat is a significant component in that dysfunction.
 That is why having a balance of nutrients is important to avoid such diseases from forming.

 The food we eat “tells” our bodies how to function properly.
 That’s why getting too much of a certain nutrient may cause problems such as the risk of developing diabetes, arthritis and cardiovascular disease.
 Keeping a food symptom diary will help you learn more about how your body functions.